mockaroo/mockaroo-enterprise/README.md

 ### App Container

-To run the app and api services, first creating an app.env file...
+To run the app and api services, the first step is to create an app.env file...

 ```
 # You'll need to configure these with your own values: